ATran31/FlaskTemplater/README.md

 #### Description
 Creates a Flask project in a user specified folder.
 Creates in the script directory if user does not supply a project path.
 It does not create a virtualenv or install any dependencies.

 #### Usage
+Get help with usage and options:

+`python FlaskTemplater.py -h`

-Create a generic project
+Create a generic project:

 `python FlaskTemplater.py /path/to/project`

 ##### Options
-Include a sample blueprint
+###### Include a sample blueprint

+`python FlaskTemplater.py --use-blueprints /path/to/project`

+or using short form

-`python FlaskTemplater.py /path/to/project --use-blueprints`
+`python FlaskTemplater.py -b /path/to/project`

-Include model definitions
+###### Include model definitions

+`python FlaskTemplater.py --include-models /path/to/project`

+or using short form

-`python FlaskTemplater.py /path/to/project --include-models`
+`python FlaskTemplater.py -m /path/to/project`

-Include form definitions
+###### Include form definitions

+`python FlaskTemplater.py --include-forms /path/to/project`

+or using short form

-`python FlaskTemplater.py /path/to/project --include-forms`
+`python FlaskTemplater.py -f /path/to/project`

-Include a configuration file
+###### Include a configuration file

+`python FlaskTemplater.py --include-configs /path/to/project`

+or using short form

-`python FlaskTemplater.py /path/to/project --include-configs`
+`python FlaskTemplater.py -c /path/to/project`

 #### The output folder structure is as follows:
 ```
 │   run.py
 └───app_pkg